loning/universe/core_explain.md

 ### Mass and Light Essence

-According to [Quantum-Classical Dualism (Version 9.3)], the essence of mass and light can be understood from two perspectives:
+According to [Quantum-Classical Dualism (Version 9.4)], the essence of mass and light can be understood from the following perspectives:

 #### Essential Definition of Mass

-Mass is the classical projection effect formed when an observer classicalizes another observer's (black hole) dimensional state:
+Mass is not an objective existence attribute but a classical projection effect of an observer's classicalization of another observer's dimensional state:

 $$
-\text{Mass}_{A\rightarrow B}=\text{Observer A Classical Projection}(\text{Observer B's Dimensional Structure and State})
+\text{Mass}_{A\rightarrow B}=\text{Observer A Classical Projection}(\text{Observer B's Dimension Structure and State})
 $$

 This definition reveals: